-3. Documentation Form allows you to examine each conflict that occurs in more detail and how it was handled.
+3. Documentation Form allows you to examine each conflict that occurs in detail and see how it was handled.

-The tools, graphs and tables are also included on the enclosed CD for your convenience.
+The tools, graphs, and tables are also included on the enclosed CD-ROM for your convenience.
 You may choose to complete the graphs by hand or in Excel.
-If you have questions about the use of the tool, feel free to contact your ESRD Network office.
+If you have questions about the use of the tools, feel free to contact your ESRD Network office.